CONSTRUCTION ACCIDENTS

 • Paralysis or death.

-IMPORTANT RESOURCES FOR CONSTRUCTION ACCIDENTS:
+IMPORTANT RESOURCES FROM THE WEB ABOUT CONSTRUCTION ACCIDENTS: